Kimitsuna-Goblin/GGD/README.md

 you can trace from 3 to 6 quantile-probability points.

-However, this vertical gradational distribution is not well suited for tracing equally spaced probability points.
+However, this vertical gradational distribution is not well suited for tracing equally spaced probability points (e.g. $p = 0.25, 0.5, 0.75$).
 This distribution model is better suited for tracing quantiles near the head and near the tale (i.e. points far and near from the mean).
 For example, quantile-probability points with $p = 0.1, 0.4, 0.5, 0.6, 0.9$